coq-community/manifesto/README.md

   Coq's CI, and the process of fixing such packages that break is straightforward since Coq developers can themselves integrate the required changes.

+- **What is the relation to the Coq package index?**

+  The [Coq package index](https://coq.inria.fr/packages) is the present way of distributing Coq packages using [opam][opam].
+As such, all packages of coq-community are meant to be listed in the Coq package index.

+- **What is the relation to the Coq Platform?**

+  The [Coq Platform][platform] is a continuously developed opam-based distribution of Coq together with a curated selection of generally useful packages.
+The Platform is currently the officially recommended way to install Coq.
+To ensure that packages are compatible with Coq over time, Platform package maintainers must agree to a form of social contract that, e.g., entails making timely releases as Coq evolves.
+While a [subset][coq-community-platform] of coq-community packages are also part of the Coq Platform and thus conform to Platform rules, coq-community packages are not necessarily generally useful or compatible with the Platform.
+To the Coq Platform, coq-community is one organization among many that host Platform packages.

 - **What is the relation to coq-contribs?**

   Coq's [contribs][contribs] represent the legacy distribution, compatibility testing